+When it comes to places to visit in Antwerp, you’ll be spoiled for choice.
 If you’ve already visited Belgium, you may have been seduced by the wonders of the capital Brussels, or the UNESCO World Heritage Site beauty of Bruges.
 But if you’ve not visited Antwerp before, you’ve got delights aplenty in store here.
-Packed with Flemish charm, there are many awesome things to do in Antwerp, in fact more than I can possibly introduce to you here.
+Packed with Flemish charm, there are many awesome things to do in Antwerp.
+It’s a city that rewards lovers of design, whether that’s fashion, baroque architecture or the art of the Old Masters.
+Coupled with the vibrancy and innovation that’s all part of being one of the world’s biggest ports, you can see why Antwerp has so many things to offer.

 - 1 Is Antwerp Worth Visiting?